SUBSCRIBE TO OUR FREE NEWSLETTER

 Sunday's evening rally in Portland followed a Saturday night event at the University of Washington in Seattle that drew an estimated 15,000 people.

 By contrast, as the Washington Post points out, the largest crowd yet attracted by Hillary Clinton's campaign was estimated at 5,500, which came at her formal New York kickoff event in June.
-None of the Republican candidates have seen crowds anywhere near what Sanders is getting.
+None of the Republican candidates have seen crowds near what Sanders is getting.

 Despite the ability of a few protesters to shut down an earlier campaign stop in Seattle on Saturday, the Sanders campaign continues to build traction with its far-reaching and inclusive populist message regarding economic inequality, social justice, and a broad call for a "political revolution" centered on getting big money out of politics, fighting corporate greed, and combating human-caused climate change.
 Additionally, Sanders has thus far gone further than other candidates in making criminal justice reform and racial inequities central issues of his platform.

-As part of the campaign's expanding agenda, Sanders on Sunday released an updated and detailed issue statement on "racial justice" which calls for "addressing the four central types of violence waged against black and brown Americans: physical, political, legal and economic."
+As part of the campaign's expanding agenda, Sanders on Sunday released an updated and detailed issue statement on "racial justice," which calls for "addressing the four central types of violence waged against black and brown Americans: physical, political, legal and economic."

 During Sunday evening's rally in Portland, Sanders told the crowd "there is no candidate who will fight harder to end institutional racism in this country and to reform our broken criminal justice system."